Raptor mini in GitHub Copilot: When to use it for multi-file refactors

 GitHub Copilot Raptor mini model visualization

-If you’ve been weighing VS Code against Cursor for AI-assisted development, Raptor mini adds a compelling new dimension to the VS Code ecosystem.
+If you’ve been weighing VS Code against Cursor for AI-assisted development, Raptor mini is one more thing to factor in.

 What Exactly Is Raptor Mini For?